 Enabling all of these is 5G, which is going to be deployed commercially later this year, and expand through 2020.
 5G is going to bring you a speed on wireless networks that will surpass the wired speed we have on fiber today.
 More importantly, you’ll enjoy near-zero latency on a 5G network, compared to the slight delays you might be experiencing today.

 This will be critical to ensure that devices on our IoT networks are speaking to each other as smoothly as they need to be.
 If we look back on our connected car example, the sensors on these cars will need to communicate with each other at a guaranteed immediate speed, and that’s what 5G will deliver.
 This level of service will empower the use of remote equipment, like drones or robots, in a manufacturing facility or hospital, because we’ll be able to rely on them in ways we haven’t before.

-5G will also enable network slicing, which allows us to prioritize data traffic on a network.
-You’ll be able to create multiple virtual networks on top of your physical one, which you can then customize to meet the specific speed and latency needs of services, applications and data packets.
+5G will also enable network slicing, which allows us to prioritise data traffic on a network.
+You’ll be able to create multiple virtual networks on top of your physical one, which you can then customise to meet the specific speed and latency needs of services, applications and data packets.
 And give you a far more credible amount of control over your solutions.

 Mobility is Critical

 Mobility is evolving rapidly.
 It has evolved from being a mere differentiator, to a critical component of business innovation and the catalyst for change.
 The four emerging technologies we’ve introduced can help you drive disruption, but only if you adopt them in ways that can add value to both your infrastructure and your customers .
 Your greatest challenge will lie in finding ways to deploy them holistically, like pieces of the same big puzzle, instead of treating them as separate tools.